McCaskill vote on GOP tax bill could be tough sell in Trump-loving Missouri

 They did not.

-Each amendment was rejected along party lines, just like all the other amendments Democrats offered Thursday.
+Each amendment was rejected along party lines, as were all the other amendments Democrats offered Thursday.

-If congressional leaders decide to toss out the current GOP tax proposal and start over and include Democrats in the process, McCaskill said, “I’ll be the first to sign up.”
+If congressional leaders toss out the current GOP tax proposal and start over and include Democrats in the process, McCaskill said, “I’ll be the first to sign up.”

-“I think in certain areas of Missouri they will burn her at the stake, but I think overall it might be a blessing for (Republicans) to bring it up,” said Missouri Rep. Emanuel Cleaver, a Democrat who represents Kansas City.
+“I think in certain areas of Missouri they will burn her at the stake, but I think overall it might be a blessing for (Republicans) to bring it up,” said Missouri Rep. Emanuel Cleaver, a Kansas City Democrat.

-“I mean, when you start bringing up the fact that parents can’t deduct $2,500 from their college payments, when people realize that this is going to (harm) Social Security, people are going to say, ‘What, you voted for that?”
-Cleaver said.
+“I mean, when you start bringing up the fact that parents can’t deduct $2,500 from their college payments, when people realize that this is going to (harm) Social Security, people are going to say, ‘What, you voted for that?’ ”

 Comments